cipolleschi/PokemonShakespeare/README.md

 This library contains the pokemon specific pieces of the UI.

-I decided to separate the UI from the logic: in this way, the `PokemonShakespeareKit` could also be used in mac applications, for example, and it can not depend on UI code.
+I decided to separate the UI from the logic: in this way, the `PokemonShakespeareKit` could also be used in Mac applications, for example.
-Also, in this way, logic and UI are entirely decoupled.
+The logic and UI are entirely decoupled.

 You can find a more detailed description about integrating the library and how to use it in its [readme](./Targets/PokemonShakespeareUI/README.md).

-The library uses another dependency to load images from the web.
-The library is called [Kingfisher](https://github.com/onevcat/Kingfisher), and it is a primary dependency in several swift projects.
+The `PokemonShakespeareUI` library uses another dependency to load images from the web.
+This dependency is called [Kingfisher](https://github.com/onevcat/Kingfisher), and it is used in several other Swift projects.

-The library supports both SwiftUI and UIKit.
+The `PokemonShakespeareUI` library supports both SwiftUI and UIKit.

 **Note on tests:**